dakountche/eona-x/deployment/readme.md

 #### To receive EONAX membership VC

 Contact EONAX to request for membership VC.
+Eonax will reach to the operator who will issue the VC.

-Once when you get a confirmation that VC was created, call the below API to retrieve the VC.
+Once when you get a confirmation that VC was created from Eonax, call the below API to retrieve the VC.

 ```bash
 curl -X POST -H "Content-Type: application/json" -d "$(cat <<EOF